 Curriculum Vitae (CV) – Your CV must be very specific including start and finish dates for all training and professional experience as well as any additional information that is time sensitive.
 All listed training periods must be verified by an accompanying certificate indicating start and completion dates.
 Failure to include this information will result in rejection of your application.

 Required (United States and International)

-- Have completed three (3) consecutive years or more of active dues paying membership in AACE.
-The current year’s dues must have been paid as of January 31 of that year. (e.g., Applying in 2019 for the 2020 Fellows Induction Convocation, 2020 dues must have been paid for by January 31.
-2020) The upcoming year(s) dues cannot be applied as one of the three (3) years. (e.g., Applying in 2019 for the 2020 Fellows Induction Convocation, dues must have been paid for 2017, 2018 and 2019.)
+- Have completed three (3) consecutive years or more of Active dues paying membership in AACE as outlined in the AACE Bylaws.
+The current year’s dues must have been paid as of January 31 of that year. (e.g., Applying in 2020 for the 2021 Fellows Induction Convocation, 2020 dues must have been paid for by January 31.
+2020) The upcoming year(s) dues cannot be applied as one of the three (3) years. (e.g., Applying in 2020 for the 2021 Fellows Induction Convocation, dues must have been paid for 2018, 2019 and 2020.)
 When dues are not paid for a year, the three consecutive years requirement starts over when the dues are paid.
 (Prior to applying, verify with the membership department that your dues are current for three (3) years)